 For more information, see the EPA's page on Burial at Sea.

-Scattering ashes by air.
 While there are no state laws on the matter, federal aviation laws do prohibit dropping any objects that might harm people or property.
-The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.
+The U.S. government does not consider cremains to be hazardous; all should be well as long as you remove the ashes from their container before scattering them.

 To learn about the federal rule on funerals, which protects consumers in all states, visit the FTC's Funeral Rule page.